KarchinLab/HotMAPS_2016/README.md

 ### Java

-For consistency of processing protein chain descriptions found in the PDB file to that performed in MuPit, we use BioJava to annotate each chain and add that label as a column in the input file to our pipeline.
+For consistency of processing protein chain descriptions found in the PDB file to that performed in MuPIT, we use BioJava to annotate each chain and add that label as a column in the input file to our pipeline.
 Download the BioJava 3.1 [core](http://biojava.org/download/maven/org/biojava/biojava3-core/3.1.0/biojava3-core-3.1.0.jar) and [structure](http://biojava.org/download/maven/org/biojava/biojava3-structure/3.1.0/biojava3-structure-3.1.0.jar) jar files and place them in a directory called "lib".

-## 3D Hotspot Detection Pipeline
+## HotMAPS Pipeline

 ### Initial Setup

 First, download the Protein Data Bank (PDB) structures from [ftp://ftp.wwpdb.org/pub/pdb/](ftp://ftp.wwpdb.org/pub/pdb/) and the theoretical protein structure models ([ftp://salilab.org/databases/modbase/projects/genomes/H_sapiens/2013/](ftp://salilab.org/databases/modbase/projects/genomes/H_sapiens/2013/)).
 Then update the config.txt to point toward the directories that you save the structure files at.
 A MySQL dump of the MuPIT database containing mutation counts in our study and associated tables that map genome coordinates to PDB structures is available [here](http://karchinlab.org/data/HotMAPS/mupit_modbase.sql.gz).
-The MuPIT database has a fairly large file size, you may want to directly download and uploade to MYSQL.
+The MuPIT database has a fairly large file size, you may want to directly download and upload to MYSQL.

 ```bash
 $ wget http://karchinlab.org/data/HotMAPS/mupit_modbase.sql.gz